thomasneirynck/kibana/packager/README.md

 ## Built Package

-There are 2 important files in the output, avialable in the `templates` path:
+There are 2 important files in the output, available in the `templates` path:

 File | Description
 ---- | -----------